 Bhutan is a small country perched high in the Himalayas known for its dramatic and exotic landscapes.
 This country is one of the least visited countries in the world due to a couple of reasons: limited airlines that fly to the country, expensive tour packages and the government is limiting the tourists’ arrival.

 With that being said, getting the visa is an easy process, it’s just expensive to get one.
 All nationals need to get a visa before going to Bhutan with just a few exceptions for Indian, Bangladesh, and Maldives.
 And below is the process on how to get Bhutan tourist visa for Filipinos and other nationalities as well.

 You can find the list of all accredited tour agencies here.
 Applying for Bhutan tourist visa does not require you to go to an embassy or consulate but you have to go through with accredited local tour operators or their partners abroad as independent travel is prohibited in Bhutan.

 Please note that you will have to pre-pay everything before you go to Bhutan.
 This is how the government is controlling tourism by following the “high value and low impact” policy and the reason why it is more expensive to travel in Bhutan.

 - A trip in Bhutan can cost you between US200/ day on low season and $250/ day on high season.

 - These rates include basic accommodation, transportation in the country (does not include your flights), meals, water, sustainable fee, tour guide fee and entry fees on tourist sites.

-- An upgrade to better hotels and transportations require additional fees.
+- An upgrade to better hotels and transportations requires additional fees.